Creating a structured sales process is one of the most effective ways to boost your sales teams’ efficiency and results.

 “Your industry also affects how your leads are sourced,” adds Joe Malcoun.
 “At Nutshell we receive thousands of leads online via our website.
 On the other hand, some of our customers meet three people a year at conferences and that will be all the business they need to be successful.”

 Perhaps the best tech for keeping up with your sales process is customer relationship management (CRM) software, like Nutshell.
-With a few clicks, you can streamline your scheduling processes, track consumer data, and anticipate new trends automatically.
+A CRM enables you to outline your sales process and track leads as they move through it.
+With Nutshell, you can collaborate with your team, automate elements of your process, assign leads to reps, and much more.

 In any job, an expert completes better work faster than an amateur.
 But you can turn any amateur into an expert with the proper training.
 Investing in training your team in the latest sales techniques is an investment in your business as a whole.